How Do Coconuts Grow?

 Takeaways for How Do Coconuts Grow

-Even if not growing your own, or unable to grow your own coconut - you're occasionally thinking of being amidst all those coconut palms, in Some Tropical Place!
-Since we live in the desert, that's our style of travel.
+Even if not, or unable to grow your own coconut tree - you'll sometimes think of being amidst all those coconut palms, in Some Tropical Place!
+Since we live in the desert, that's our style of travel!